-Gateway Gardens is a 24-unit permanent supportive housing apartment building in Moorhead.
+Gateway Gardens, 1817 1st Ave N, Moorhead, MN, is a 24-unit permanent supportive housing apartment building.
 The HRA constructed the building in 2010 using Minnesota Housing financing.
 The funding is in the form of deferred loans that will be forgiven in part after 20 years and completely after 30 years of operations.
 The front desk is staffed 24/7.

 Rent and services are subsidized primarily through the Housing Supports program.
-There also are five project-based Housing Choice Vouchers attached to units.
+There also are four project-based Housing Choice Vouchers attached to units.
 We are a subgrantee of CAPLP for a DHS HSASMI (Housing Supports for Adults with Serious Mental Illness) grant that helps fund the front desk costs.
+The grant ends on July 1, and we are hoping it is renewed.
 The HRA and GSSC, a private security company, each provide 12 hours of staffing per day.
 CCRI case management staff also provides Housing Stabilization Services through Medical Assistance.

-As of May, there are 7 openings and one pending lease termination.
-Three applications are being processed.
+As of June, there are 4 openings and 3 applicants being processed.
 New tenants are selected from the community Coordinated Entry list.
-The staff are having a challenging time contacting eligible applicants.